 As discussed in section~\ref{subsec:anatomy}, this threshold is set to $\xi=0.5$ at all times for all experiments and simulations.
 The cumulative distribution function associated with \eqref{eq:exponential_distribution} is

 and the moments are

 where the incomplete gamma law is given by

-Comparison between the experimentally and numerically determined PDFs and the truncated exponential PDF given by \eqref{eq:exponential_distribution} (grey line on figure \ref{fig:PDFc_meanc_expsim}) shows that the distribution of $c/\langle c \rangle$ is well described by the exponential distribution \eqref{eq:exponential_distribution} for $c/\langle c \rangle$ smaller than 3 to 5, depending on $t$.
+Comparison between the experimentally and numerically determined PDF and the truncated exponential PDF given by \eqref{eq:exponential_distribution} (gray line in Fig.~\ref{fig:PDFc_meanc_expsim}) shows that the distribution of $c/\langle c \rangle$ is well described by the exponential distribution \eqref{eq:exponential_distribution} for $c/\langle c \rangle$ smaller than 3 to 5, depending on $t$.
 According to equation \eqref{eq:exponential_cdf}, the probability of finding $c/\langle c \rangle < 3$ in the thermal is equal to $99.3$\%, which shows that the concentration in most of the thermal follows closely an exponential distribution, with the deviations at high concentrations being representative of less than 1\% of the thermal cross-section surface area.
-Using the empirical cumulative density function calculated from the concentration maps rather than equation \eqref{eq:exponential_cdf} gives similar results for experiments and simulations (see Appendix figures~\ref{fig:cumPDF2780}, \ref{fig:cumPDF4770}, \ref{fig:cumPDF5770}, \ref{fig:cumPDF6420}).
+Using the empirical cumulative density function calculated from the concentration maps rather than equation \eqref{eq:exponential_cdf} gives similar results for experiments and simulations (see Figs.~8-11 in Supplementary Materials \citep{hldhl2025}).

-Once the PDFs of concentration have converged toward a largely self-similar distribution with time, we compare the time-averaged PDF and examine the effects of Reynolds or Péclet numbers (figure~\ref{fig:PDF_meanc}).
+Once the PDFs of concentration have converged towards a self-similar distribution with time, we compare the time-averaged PDF and examine the effects of Reynolds or Péclet numbers (Fig~\ref{fig:PDF_meanc}).
 The PDFs of $c /\langle c\rangle$ are averaged in time (for $t/t_g>10$) and averaged between runs for experiments (and between the two orthogonal plans for simulations).
-For intermediate values of concentration, the PDF slope seems to be independent of $Re$ or $Pe$ (figure~\ref{fig:PDF_meanc}a).
-For high values of concentration ($c /\langle c\rangle>5$, there are significant deviations from the exponential decrease, but without any clear trend with Reynolds or Péclet (figure~\ref{fig:PDF_meanc}b).
+For intermediate concentration values ($c /\langle c\rangle>2$), the PDF slope seems to be independent of $Re$ or $Pe$ (Fig~\ref{fig:PDF_meanc}a).
+For high concentration values ($c /\langle c\rangle>2$, there are significant deviations from the exponential decrease, but without any clear trend with Reynolds or Péclet (Fig.~\ref{fig:PDF_meanc}b).
 These high values of concentration are related to the undiluted cores (see Section~\ref{subsec:anatomy}).\\